trevster344/Vb6JsonSerializer/README.md

 Copy the `JsonSerializer` class module into your project.

 Add a project reference to `TypeLib Information` from tlbinf32.dll.
+Add a project reference to `Microsoft Scripting Runtime`

 # Install Missing DLL
 Download the tlbinf32.dll